mikaelweill/rallly/starting-location.md

 ### 1. Visibility
 - Map should be visible to BOTH administrators and voters
-- Currently only visible to admins, needs to be added for voters
+- Map input sections (address bar, transport mode, etc.) should only be visible when in voting mode (new/edit)
+- Map input sections appear automatically when clicking the "+" to add/edit votes

 ### 2. Positioning
 For Non-Optimized Polls: